Nalhin/FinanceCalculator/README.md

 # Finance Calculator

-Finance calculator with investment planning, visualization and persistence.
+Finance calculator with investment planning, interactive visualization and persistence.

 ## Table of contents